-Membership of the library is open to all those reading geography.
+To this end, membership of the library is open to all those reading geography.
 Enquiries concerning the use the Freeman Library should also be addressed to geography@tcd.ie.

 Library opening hours are subject to change but generally follow the pattern of 9.00 a.m. - 5.00 p.m. on Mondays & Wednesdays, and 9.00 a.m. - 1.00 p.m. on Fridays during term time.
-The Library is normally closed on Tuesdays and Thursdays.
-However, the Library may be open for additional hours close to exams.
+The Library is accessed by use of student/staff cards and we ask all users to be mindful of the flexible use of the space (occasional bookings for teaching and seminars etc) and to not use the library for study after hours.
 Notices will be placed on the door to let students know any changes in the opening hours.
-Only geography students and staff are allowed to use the library.
 Books or other materials may not be borrowed.
-Use of the Library will be subject to COVID-19 restrictions.
 If students need help in finding information, locating books or using databases please do not hesitate to contact geography@tcd.ie.